Changing Brokerages?

 Support: The corporate structure can offer a sense of safety to agents looking for more guidance as they start out.
 Mentoring programs and training opportunities are often readily available.

-Built-in branding: Franchise companies spend millions each year getting their message and the latest iteration of their brand out there in the form of print and television ads.
+Built-in branding: Franchise companies spend millions each year promoting their message and the latest iteration of their brand through print and television ads.

-Established systems and processes: Because they are focused on bringing uniformity to the operations of their brokerages, the big box brands will have systems and processes, and procedures already in place, ready for you to plug and play.
+Established systems and processes: Because they are focused on bringing uniformity to their brokerage operations, the big box brands will have systems, processes, and procedures already in place, ready for you to plug and play.

 This can be a significant asset when you first start, especially if you don’t have preferred systems in mind.